patternfly/patternfly/src/patternfly/components/Table/docs/code.md

 By default, all table header cells are set to `white-space: nowrap`.
 If a `<th>`'s content needs to wrap, apply `.pf-m-wrap`.

+The current table implementation supports, if expandable, one toggle positioned at the beginning of row.

 ## Accessibility

 | Attribute | Applied To | Outcome |